TestCentricity/tc_multi_webdriver_sample/README.md

-# tc_multi_webdriver_example
+# tc_multi_webdriver_sample

-This is a Cucumber based sample test suite and framework utilizing the TestCentricity™ Web gem and a page-object model architecture for desktop and mobile web functional testing of the Appium Pro Chat web portal.
+This is a Cucumber based sample test suite and framework utilizing the TestCentricity™ Web gem and a page-object model architecture for desktop and mobile web functional testing using the Appium Pro Chat web portal.
 This example is intended to demonstrate the instantiation of multiple WebDriver instances within a test case or test scenario to support the verification of real-time multiple user interactions across multiple concurrent browsers.

+This project was inspired by [**Edition 118 (Testing Real-Time User Interaction Using Multiple Simultaneous Appium Sessions)**](https://appiumpro.com/editions/118-testing-real-time-user-interaction-using-multiple-simultaneous-appium-sessions) on the Appium Pro web site.

 ## Gem Dependencies: